 Basic Blackjack Strategy

 With any casino card game, there is an optimal strategy to follow.
+Most of the strategies for winning at blackjack involve calculating the probability of which cards have already been played and which cards remain in the deck to be played.
+Some people refer to this method as card counting.
 Here are are a series of questions to ask yourself, so you can make the most of a game from the get-go:

 - Should you surrender?
 Some versions of blackjack allow you to surrender after the first deal and before a hit.
 Your decision to surrender depends on what card the dealer has showing and what’s in your hand.
 If you choose not to surrender, answer this: